-India-Trinidad and Tobago Bilateral Relations
+India - Trinidad and Tobago Bilateral Relations

-2. India enjoys traditionally warm and cordial relations with Trinidad and Tobago.
+- India enjoys traditionally warm and cordial relations with Trinidad and Tobago.
 The bilateral relations were established on August 31, 1962.
 Since then, bilateral relations between the two countries have witnessed continued momentum with engagement at different levels.
 Trinidad and Tobago has a diplomatic Mission in India since 1969.

-10. Parliamentary Exchanges: Parliamentarians of India and Trinidad & Tobago have traditionally enjoyed close relations.
+- Parliamentarians of India and Trinidad & Tobago have traditionally enjoyed close relations.
 The Chair of the Speaker of the House of Representatives in T&T Parliament was gifted by Government of India in 1968.
 A 6-member delegation led by Speaker of Lok Sabha, Smt.
-Meira Kumar visited T&T in January 2012 to attend the Commonwealth Speakers & Presiding Officers Conference.
+Meira Kumar visited T&T in January 2012 to attend the Commonwealth Speakers & Presiding Officers Conference (CSPOC).
 The T&T Parliamentarians returned the visit in March 2012 when a 7-Member delegation jointly led by President of the Senate, Timothy Hamel-Smith and Speaker of the House of Representatives, Wade Mark.
-Four Members of Parliament of Trinidad visited India under the 10th Gen Next Democracy Network Programme conducted by ICCR from May 15-24, 2023.
+Four Members of T&T Parliament visited India under the 10th Gen Next Democracy Network Programme conducted by ICCR in May 2023.
+Mr Jagdeo Singh, Speaker of the House of Representatives attended the 28th CSPOC held in New Delhi from January 14-16, 2026.
+In March 2026, a Parliamentary Friendship Group for T&T has been created in the Parliament of India.

 Institutional Dialogue Mechanisms

-12. Joint Commission Meeting (JCM): The first meeting of the India-T&T Joint Commission Meeting was held in New Delhi in November 2011.
-The T&T delegation was led by Minister of Foreign Affairs and Communications, Dr. Surujrattan Rambachan and the Indian side was led by EAM, Shri S.M.
+- Joint Commission Meeting (JCM):The first meeting of the India-T&T JCM was held in New Delhi in Nov 2011.
+The T&T delegation was led by Minister of Foreign Affairs and Communications Dr. Surujrattan Rambachan and the Indian side was led by EAM Shri S.M.
 Krishna.

-13. Foreign Office Consultations (FOC): India and Trinidad & Tobago held the first round of FOCs in Port of Spain on 1 July 2011.
+- Foreign Office Consultations (FOC):India and Trinidad and Tobago held the first round of FOCs in Port of Spain on 1 July 2011.
 The second round of FOC was held in Port of Spain on 16 August 2021.
 It was co-chaired by Mrs. Riva Ganguly Das, Secretary (East), MEA, and Mr. Bruce Lai, Permanent Secretary, Ministry of Foreign & CARICOM Affairs of T&T.

 Development Partnership